LambdaSharp/DynamoDB-Challenge/README.md

-# λ# Store Data with Lambda and DynamoDB - March 2018 Team Hackathon Challenge
+# λ# Store Data with Lambda and DynamoDB

 DynamoDB, a NoSQL database, allows quick prototyping as a strict schema does not need to be formulated.
 With some data input management, data throughput can scale easily to store large amounts of data.